Three-Week Peru Backpacking Itinerary

 Travelling other countries in South America apart from Peru?
 See how you can cross the border into Bolivia from Cusco to turn your journey into an extended multi-country South America backpacking trip:

-Where Else To Visit In Peru?
+Where Else Is Good To Visit In Peru?

 The north coast of Peru is also a popular place to visit for its incredible beaches.